ff-kbu/supernode-cgi/README.md

 <code>cp etc/config.template etc/config</code>

-and djust the different settings to your needs.
+and adjust the different settings to your needs.

 cgi-lib/batdata.cgi